resource-watch/blog-analysis/blog_021a_airports_sealevel/EarthEnginecode.md

            "Sea Level Rise, 0.5 m", false);

 // begin analysis
-// the objective of this analysis is to find airports that are threatened by sealevel rise at 0.5m and 1m level.
+// the objective of this analysis is to find airports that are threatened by sea level rise at 0.5m and 1m level.
 // this analysis involves three steps:
 // 1) find airports with altitude below 0.5m and 1m using the "altitude" field from airport dataset.